 What is Multiple Myeloma?

-Multiple myeloma is a type of blood cancer that is a cousin of leukemia and lymphoma.
-It’s a cancer that occurs when normal plasma cells (cells that make antibodies that attack and kill bugs that invade your system) multiply and develop out of control – apart from the use for which they were intended.
+Multiple myeloma is a type of blood cancer.
+It’s cancer that occurs when normal plasma cells (cells that make antibodies that attack and kill germs that invade your immune system) multiply and develop out of control – apart from the use for which they were intended.
 Usually, plasma cells are among many blood cells found in the soft center of bones, in a place called the bone marrow.
-But in multiple myeloma patients, plasma cells appear in unusual quantities, and sometimes form plasmacytomas, or tumors usually found inside the bones.
+But in multiple myeloma patients, plasma cells appear in unusual quantities and sometimes form plasmacytomas or tumors usually found inside the bones.

 Progression of the Disease

 The additional plasma cells also prevent new bone structures from forming when the old bone breaks down, resulting in unexpected fractures – those unrelated to external bumps and falls.
 Multiple myeloma is treatable, meaning there are therapeutic options such as chemotherapy, radiation, and stem cell transplantation for medical science to attempt control over the out-of-control cell growth.
 Sometimes patients can live for years with active symptoms.
 However, sometimes the cell growth simply is or becomes resistant to all available treatments and patients may need to turn to other forms of care as the disease progresses.

 Palliative care is a medical specialty that focuses on pain relief and symptom control rather than curing an illness.
 The point of palliative care for multiple myeloma patients is to enhance the patient’s overall quality of life, allowing people to feel as good as possible.
 A palliative care team may focus on drug treatments to help manage bone pain typical in multiple myeloma patients as well as nausea and other forms of physical discomfort and distress.